Geology of Somerset: Exmoor

 Exmoor is a dissected plateau of Devonian sedimentary rock, rising to 517 m at Dunkery Beacon.
 It extends into Devon but the majority of the area is in Somerset.
 Much of the area is a National Park.
 The landscape is one of rounded hills, with hogs-back cliffs at the coast due to geological movements.
 Because of high rainfall there are boggy areas and the part by the Chains is a Geological Conservation Review site recognised as being nationally important for its south-western lowland heath communities and for transitions from ancient semi-natural woodland through upland heath to blanket mire.
 The Chains provides palynological record of a mid to late Flandrian vegetation history on Exmoor.
 The pollen sequence in the peat is calibrated by radiocarbon dating.
 The Glenthorne area demonstrates the Trentishoe Formation of the Hangman Sandstone Group.
 The Hangman Sandstone represents the Middle Devonian sequence of North Devon and Somerset.
 These unusual freshwater deposits in the Hangman Grits, were mainly formed in desert conditions.

 As this area of Britain was not subject to glaciation, the plateau remains as a remarkably old landform.

 Quartz and iron mineralisation can be detected in outcrops and subsoil.
 The underlying rocks are covered by moors are supported by wet, acid soil.
 The highest point on Exmoor is Dunkery Beacon; at 519 m it is also the highest point in Somerset.

 Exmoor has 55 km of coastline, including the highest cliffs in England, which reach a height of 1350 ft at Culbone Hill.
 However, the crest of this coastal ridge of hills is more than 1.6 km from the sea.
 If a cliff is defined as having a slope greater than 60 degrees, the highest cliff on mainland Britain is Great Hangman near Combe Martin at 318 m high, with a cliff face of 214 m.
 Its sister cliff is the 218 m Little Hangman, which marks the edge of Exmoor.

-Exmoor's woodlands sometimes reach the shoreline, especially between Porlock and The Foreland, where they form the single longest stretch of coastal woodland in England and Wales.
-The Exmoor Coastal Heaths have been recognised as a Site of Special Scientific Interest due to the diversity of plant species present.